oxen-io/libsession-util/docs/config-merge-logic.md

   - `"&"` = a dict of the actual inner application config data.
   - `"<"` = lagged config diffs of past updates (see [Config diffs](#config-diffs) below)
   - `"="` = config diff of changes applied in this update (see [Config diffs](#config-diffs) below)
+  - `"~"` = (Sometimes) Ed25519 signature of the entire (encoded) config message, but with this value set to 32 null bytes when signing/verifying.
+This field is only used for certain types of config messages (such as closed group messages) where authentication of the message creator is required.

 # Config diffs